-Best Plantar Fasciitis Insoles (2026) — Top Orthotics for Heel Pain
+Best Plantar Fasciitis Insoles (2026): Top Orthotics

 Powerstep Pinnacle is the podiatrist-recommended choice — semi-rigid arch support, heel cup, and anti-friction top fabric in a design that works for both athletic and dress shoes.
 For runners specifically, Superfeet GREEN provides firmer arch support and is the go-to choice in running communities.